 Suppose the covariate is continuous, then the quantity exp(bi) is the instantaneous relative risk of an event, at any time, for an individual with an increase of 1 in the value of the covariate compared with another individual, given both individuals are the same on all other covariates.

 Survival time: The name of the variable containing the time to reach the event of interest, or the time of follow-up.

 Endpoint: The name of a variable containing codes 1 for the cases that reached the endpoint, or code 0 for the cases that have not reached the endpoint, either because they withdrew from the study, or the end of the study was reached.
 If your data are coded differently, you can use the Define status tool to recode your data.

 Predictor variables: Names of variables that you expect to predict survival time.

-Select: A selection criterion to include only a selected subgroup of cases in the graph.
+Filter: A filter to include only a selected subgroup of cases in the graph.

 In the example (taken from Bland, 2000), "survival time" is the time to recurrence of gallstones following dissolution (variable Time).
 Recurrence is coded in the variable Recurrence (1= yes, 0 =No).
 Predictor variables are Dis (= number of months previous gallstones took to dissolve), Mult (1 in case of multiple previous gallstones, 0 in case of single previous gallstones), and Diam (maximum diameter of previous gallstones).